THE WHEAT AND THE WEEDS

 The Apostle Paul did not say there was no one in Christ’s Kingdom who is an evildoer.
 Paul said that such people will not inherit the Kingdom.
 At the end of the age, the evildoers will be tied in bundles to be burned.
 So they assuredly did not inherit the Kingdom of God.

 So much for the current teaching of lawless grace.

 The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.
 (Galatians 5:19-21)

-You know, as I sit here and type out this essay I realize how much of the present Christian teaching is of Satan.
-The current teaching is that if you once "accept Christ" when you die you will go to Heaven to live forever in a mansion.
+You know, as I sit here and type out this article, I realize how much of the present Christian teaching is of Satan.
+The current teaching is that if you once “accept Christ,” then when you die you will go to Heaven to live forever in a mansion.
 You could never be judged as an evildoer.

 For this is the reason the gospel was preached even to those who are now dead, so that they might be judged according to men in regard to the body, but live according to God in regard to the spirit.
 (I Peter 4:6)

 The Divine judgment will reach into the spirit world.
 This is why it says in Revelation chapter 12 that the tail of the dragon swept a third of the stars out of the sky and flung them to the earth.
 All evildoers, professing Christians included, are the tail of the dragon.
 Not one evildoer will be left in the Kingdom of God.
 Not one!